Many pet owners are starting to wonder if they can use lavender essential oil for fleas on cats.

 From batch to batch it can differ hugely in composition.
 So finding the right concentration of linalool in a domestic setting would be almost impossible, not to mention dangerous.

-The real problem is that commercial products are carefully controlled.
+But, commercial products are carefully controlled.

 Your homemade dilution of lavender oil will not be.